-29. References
+35. References

-Please indicate the name and email of your primary supervisor, and well as a community member/ patient / caregiver who will be submitting a letter of commitment/support on your behalf in the signatories and references section of the EGrAMS application workbench.
+Please indicate the name and email of your primary supervisor, and well as a community member/patient/caregiver who will be submitting a letter of commitment/support on your behalf, in the signatories and references section of EGrAMS, more details are provided here.
 Note that co-supervisors may submit a joint letter under the primary supervisor's name.

-Read only access for applicants: This section can only be completed by the signing authority designated in Step 1: Add signing authorities and references.
-You have read access and can thus monitor when/if the section is complete.
-Referees will be provided a guidance document detailing information required in the letter of reference, along with instructions on how to upload the letter in EGrAMS (see Appendix E: Guidance Document for RTA Applicant Referees)
+Referees will be provided guidance document detailing information required in the letter of reference, along with instructions on how to upload the letter in EGrAMS (see Appendix E: Guidance Document for RTA Applicant Referees)

-Note: manually enter 'not applicable' or 'other' in the institution section of EGrAMS for community member/ patient / caregiver references.
+Note: Manually enter 'not applicable' in the institution section of EGrAMS for community member/patient/caregiver references.